 Vicarage Lane fields

 The fields at Vicarage Lane are owned by the Parish Council – in recent years the projects by Shevington Sharks ARLFC, Shevington FC and Shevington Horticultural and Allotment Society have been developed alongside the Parish Council.
-A clubhouse is soon to be built on the site which will be available for all community groups to hire.
+A clubhouse has been built on the site which is available for all community groups to hire.

 The Parish Council’s responsibility is to keep open pathways and maintain all areas of the land which are not either the allotment group or the sports clubs’ responsibility.